Skip to content

 Model wears a full face of Milk Makeup Products against a white background Model wears a full face of Milk Makeup Products against a white background

 Contouring is one of those trends that’s easier said (or demonstrated in a TikTok tutorial) than done IRL.
-For many, especially beginners, trying to determine between contour vs. bronzer can be the first point of confusion—they do, after all, look really similar.
-And then there’s figuring out how to use them.
+For many, especially beginners, trying to determine between bronzer vs. contour can be the first point of confusion—they do, after all, look very similar.
+There’s also figuring out how to use 'em.

-Although it only just gained mainstream popularity in the mid-2010s, “contouring is a technique that adds dimension to your face and has been used by makeup artists for years,” says Sara Wren, our Director of Artistry.
+Although it gained mainstream popularity in the mid-2010s, “Contouring is a technique that adds dimension to your face and has been used by makeup artists for years,” says Sara Wren, Milk Makeup’s Director of Artistry.
 Since then, the idea of contouring has gotten a bit of a makeover in its own right, contributing to a riff on the OG called sculpting.
-“Sculpting is basically the same as contouring, but it's done a bit more natural for a softer, more real-life effect suitable for daily wear,” Sara explains.
-“Sculpting enhances your features rather than trying to totally change your face shape.”
+“Sculpting is the same as contouring, but it's done a bit more naturally for a softer, more real-life effect suitable for daily wear,” Sara explains.
+“Sculpting enhances your features rather than trying to completely change your face shape.”

-You can think of sculpting as a low-key take on contouring.
-Nailing the technique comes down to the actual formula you’re using.
-Before it was everywhere, achieving a sculpted look meant having to rely on things like cool-toned eyeshadows or even concealers.
-And remember when all you could get were powder bronzers... that worked for only limited shade range?
-These days, formulas are way more advanced and diverse—you can find cream formulas that are pigmented, easy to blend, and inclusive across skin tones.
+You can think of sculpting as a low-key, minimalist take on contouring.
+Nailing the technique comes down to the actual contour products you’re using.
+Before the trend was everywhere, achieving a sculpted look meant having to rely on cool-toned eyeshadows or even concealers.
+And remember when all you could get were powder bronzers... that worked for a limited shade range?
+These days, sculpting formulas are way more advanced and diverse.
+You can now find cream contour formulas that are pigmented, easy to blend, and inclusive across skin tones and undertones.

-With that in mind, here's the difference between our best bronzer and contour sticks—and how to wield them to sculpt your face like a pro.
-Do your skincare and grab your makeup brushes: it’s time to get to work.
-Read on, then hit up our step-by-step guide on how to contour, the natural way.
+With that in mind, here's the difference between our best bronzer and contour sticks—and how to wield them to sculpt your face and create a sun-kissed glow like a pro.
+Do your skincare and grab your makeup brushes; it’s time to get to work.
+Read on for pro-approved makeup tips, then hit up our step-by-step guide on how to contour, the natural way.

 What's the difference between contour shades and bronzer shades?

-If you’re still stuck on the whole contour vs. bronzer debate, we’ve got an easy way to remember the difference.
-“Bronzer is used to cultivate a warm, sunkissed look, whereas contouring and sculpting are meant to mimic the natural shadows found in your face that help shape your bone structure,” says Sara.
-In other words, contour enhances shape while bronzing adds warmth to your skin.
+If you’re still stuck on the whole bronzer vs. contour debate, we’ve got an easy way to remember the difference.
+“Bronzer is used to cultivate a warm, sun-kissed glow, whereas contouring is meant to mimic the natural shadows found in your face that help shape your bone structure,” says Sara.
+In other words, contour is for sculpting and creating definition while bronzing adds a summery warmth to your skin.

-To find the right contour shade, look for “a cream or liquid-based product that isn’t too dark or too warm,” says Sara.
-“The best trick is to suck in your cheeks, see the shade of the shadow that’s created in the hollows, and find the shade closest to that.”
+To find the right contour shade, look for a cream contour stick or liquid-based product that isn’t too dark or too warm, says Sara.
+It should have cool, gray undertones, as is the case with our Sculpt Stick.
+“The best trick is to suck in your cheeks, see the shade of the shadow that’s created in the hollows, and find the color closest to that.”

-For bronzer, on the other hand, think of your skin tone when you’ve been out in the sun (Sara recommends pulling up a vacation pic on your phone) and use it as your guide for your “sunkissed” shade.
-Our Matte Bronzer lineup includes five warm-toned hues that come in a creamy, shimmer-free formula.
-It’s easier than ever to find a match.
+For bronzer, on the other hand, think of your skin tone when you’ve been out in the sun.
+Sara recommends pulling up a vacation pic on your phone and using it as your guide for your sun-kissed glow shade.
+Our Matte Bronzer lineup includes five warm-toned hues that come in a creamy, shimmer-free formula, so it’s easier than ever to find a match for your makeup routine.

 Model applies Milk Makeup Sculpt Stick in Stoked to her cheekbones on a white background